NextCenturyCorporation/neon-dash/src/app/library/README.md

 4. The visualization renders the search data.
 5. When a user's interaction with a visualization should generate a filter on some data (for example, clicking on an element), that visualization will dispatch an event to notify its corresponding **Filter Component**.
 6. When a **Filter Component** is notified with a filter event from its corresponding visualization, it will create a new filter and send it to the **FilterService**.
 7. When the **FilterService** is sent a filter, it notifies each relevant **Search Component** to automatically run a new search query using that filter and have its visualization re-render the search data (see 1-4).
-A Search Component is relevant if the datastore, database, and table in its `search-field-key` match a datastore, database, and table in the new filter(s).
+A Search Component is relevant if the datastore, database, and table in its `search-field-keys` match a datastore, database, and table in the new filter(s).
 8. Additionally, when the **FilterService** is sent a filter, it also notifies each relevant **Filter Component** to pass the [externally filtered data](#externally-filtered-data) onto its corresponding visualization if needed.
 A Filter Component is relevant if its [filter designs](#filter-design) match the new filter(s).

 ## How can I use the Next Century Component Library too?